dhimanray/Weighted-Ensemble-Milestoning/README.md

 # Weighted Ensemble Milestoning (WEM)

 Weighted Ensemble Milestoning is python package based on WESTPA Toolkit.
 It is intended to perform Weighted Ensemle (WE) simulation in conjunction with Milestoning.
 I am building this as a part of my PhD research with Prof. Ioan Andricioaei at UC Irvine.
+The codes are written in Python 2.7 for compatibility with WESTPA which in written in Python 2.7.
+It will be upgraded to Python 3 when a stable version of WESTPA in Python 3 becomes available.

 The code has been tested for a 1D Potential (Directory: 1d-double-well), (10+1)D Coupled potential (Directory: 11d-double-well) and Alanine dipeptide.